 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-It means the amount of liquid funds a buyer will have after closing their home.
+It means the number of liquid funds a buyer will have after closing their home.
 Buyers should consider their liquid assets after paying the down payment and closing costs.
-It would help if you looked at your finances and total assets to get to this number.
+It would help to see your finances and total assets to get to this number.
 Then, subtract the downpayment plus any other closing costs involved.

 In other words, Coop post-closing (post-close) liquidity forecasts how many months’ worth of apartment carrying costs you will have readily available in liquid assets after you close on your apartment.